 We are a vertically integrated designer and manufacturer of specialized electronic systems and components for critical applications.
 We sell our products and provide related services in diversified markets, including homeland security, healthcare, defense and aerospace.
-We have three operating divisions: (a) Security, providing security and inspection systems and turnkey security screening solutions; (b) Healthcare, providing patient monitoring and diagnostic cardiology systems; and (c) Optoelectronics and Manufacturing, providing specialized electronic components for our Security and Healthcare divisions, as well as to third parties for applications in the defense and aerospace markets, among others.
+We have three operating divisions: (a) Security, providing security and inspection systems and turnkey security screening solutions; (b) Healthcare, providing patient monitoring, diagnostic cardiology, connected care systems and related supplies and accessories; and (c) Optoelectronics and Manufacturing, providing specialized electronic components for our Security and Healthcare divisions, as well as to third parties for applications in the defense and aerospace markets, among others.

 Security Division.
-Through our Security division, we provide security screening products and services internationally, as well as turnkey security screening solutions.
+Through our Security division, we provide security screening products and services globally, as well as turnkey security screening solutions.
 These products and services are used to inspect baggage, parcels, cargo, people, vehicles and other objects for weapons, explosives, drugs, radioactive and nuclear materials and other contraband.
-Revenues from our Security division accounted for 64% and 65% of our total consolidated revenues for the three months ended September 30, 2018 and 2019, respectively.
+Revenues from our Security division accounted for 65% and 53% of our total consolidated revenues for the three months ended September 30, 2019 and 2020, respectively.
+We were impacted by the COVID-19 pandemic as discussed in the "Trends and Uncertainties-Coronavirus Pandemic" section below.

 Healthcare Division.
-Through our Healthcare division, we design, manufacture, market and service patient monitoring and diagnostic cardiology systems internationally for sale primarily to hospitals and medical centers.
+Through our Healthcare division, we design, manufacture, market and service patient monitoring, diagnostic cardiology, and connected care systems globally for sale primarily to hospitals and medical centers.
 Our products monitor patients in critical, emergency and perioperative care areas of the hospital and provide information, through wired and wireless networks, to physicians and nurses who may be at the patient's bedside, in another area of the hospital or even outside the hospital.
-Revenues from our Healthcare division accounted for 14% of our total consolidated revenues for each of the three months ended September 30, 2018 and 2019.
+Revenues from our Healthcare division accounted for 14% and 20% of our total consolidated revenues for the three months ended September 30, 2019 and 2020, respectively.

 Optoelectronics and Manufacturing Division.
-Through our Optoelectronics and Manufacturing division, we design, manufacture and market optoelectronic devices and flex circuits and provide electronics manufacturing services internationally for use in a broad range of applications, including aerospace and defense electronics, security and inspection systems, medical imaging and diagnostics, telecommunications, office automation, computer peripherals, industrial automation, automotive diagnostic systems, and consumer products.
+Through our Optoelectronics and Manufacturing division, we design, manufacture and market optoelectronic devices and flex circuits and provide electronics manufacturing services globally for use in a broad range of applications, including aerospace and defense electronics, security and inspection systems, medical imaging and diagnostics, telecommunications, office automation, computer peripherals, industrial automation, and consumer products.
 We also provide our optoelectronic devices and electronics manufacturing services to OEM customers, and our own Security and Healthcare divisions.
-Revenues from external customers in our Optoelectronics and Manufacturing division accounted for 22% and 21% of our total consolidated revenues for the three months ended September 30, 2018 and 2019, respectively.
+Revenues from external customers in our Optoelectronics and Manufacturing division accounted for 21% and 27% of our total consolidated revenues for the three months ended September 30, 2019 and 2020, respectively.